-Tax Power of Attorney
+What Is The Tax Power of Attorney?

-By definition, a power of attorney is a legal document that authorizes a person to make medical or financial decisions on your behalf.
+A power of attorney is a legal document that authorizes a person to make medical or financial decisions on your behalf.
 For tax matters, you can designate a person to represent you before the IRS.
 To do that, you would be required to file a Power of Attorney - Form 2848.
 This Form is filed directly with the IRS.

 Based on the actions authorized on the Form 2848, the tax power of attorney may allow your representative to: